 Sign coordinates N 41° 34.991 W 81° 4.295

-and look for Observatory Park as the location.
-During building/staffed hours, enjoy looking through the Oberle telescope with a naturalist (as weather permits), or bring your own telescope any time during park hours and use
+and filter by Astronomy, or look for Observatory Park as the location.
+As weather permits, enjoy looking through the Oberle telescope with a naturalist during staffed hours, or bring your own telescope any time during park hours and use

-one of the many telescope pads to self-guide
+one of the many telescope pads for self-guided stargazing!

 Observatory Park is a 1,100-acre park in Montville Township, located within the Cuyahoga River watershed, which allows people to explore nature from the ground to the galaxies.
 It is Geauga Park District’s intent to protect this natural area in perpetuity.